databio/schema.databio.org/README.md

 - source schemas are found in the `/schemas` subfolder.
 Edit there.
 - `index_contents.py` will create all the API endpoints and copy the schemas themselves into `/public`, so they will be served by react
 - run `npm run bulid` to create the `/dist` folder from the source in `/src` (and `/public`).
+- run `mv dist docs` since github pages wants to host from `/docs` only. (hack!)
-- Host the site on github pages from the `dist` folder?
+- Host the site on github pages from the `docs` folder

+TODO:
+- [ ] re-automate the index_contents.py action (it's broken)
+- [ ] automate the above build steps
+- [ ] fix the breadcrumbs so they just update search params instead of triggering page refresh